 - Are team members responsive to questions?

-- Do concerns get addressed transparently?
+- Are concerns addressed transparently?

 Independent Reviews